svilupp/svilupp.github.io/wip/genai_mini_tasks_youtube_summary.md

 ## Conclusion: A Time-Saving Trick for the Digital Age
-In less than a minute, you've analyzed the video and saved yourself potentially hours.
-You spent 30 seconds on analysis and another 30 to scan the chapters – that's 8x time saved compared to watching the entire video!
+In less than a minute, you've analyzed the key messages and extracted their timestamps - that's ~10x timesaving compared to watching the entire video!

 Stay tuned for more GenAI mini-task magic in upcoming posts, where we'll continue to explore practical, time-saving uses of Generative AI for everyday tasks.
 Happy coding and watching! 🚀📺